Timeline in the film...

 Poster design by coccoshouse.com

-The outcome exceeded all expectations, earning three awards « DYBBUK », directed by Adrián González, won Best Short Film and Best Performance, awarded to Zuleica Gabas.
-Meanwhile « LA CAZA », directed by Joel Rodríguez and Sara Corrales, received the award for Best Cinematography, featuring a striking hand-sculpted gargoyle weighing 7 kg.
+The results exceeded expectations, earning three awards « DYBBUK », directed by Adrián González, received Best Short Film and Best Performance for Zuleica Gabas« LA CAZA », directed by Joel Rodríguez, was awarded Best Cinematography featuring Sara Corrales' work and a handcrafted 7 kg sculpted gargoyle used in the production.

-By the end of 2025, She embarked on a new adventure as director of photography and camera operator for the comedy series « El Ambulatorio », a production by Videoreport Canarias S.A. for Radio Televisión Canaria, filmed over two consecutive months.
-The series was directed by David Sainz, starred the acclaimed Carmen Ruiz, and was produced by Fernando Castellano, with lighting design by Iban Negrín.
-The series proved to be a challenging and innovative experience, featuring a production pace of two episodes per day, seamlessly blending cinematic and television language.
+By the end of 2025, she joined the comedy series « El Ambulatorio» as Director of Photography and Camera Operator, a production by Videoreport Canarias S.A. for Radio Televisión Canaria.
+The series was directed by David Sainz and starred Carmen Ruiz, with production by Fernando Castellano and lighting design by Iban Negrín.
+Filmed over two consecutive months, the project represented a demanding and innovative experience, with a fast-paced workflow of up to two episodes per day, blending cinematic and television language.

-"Expressing the essence of the audiovisual world... that fluid form of communication which breaks away from conventional frameworks and transcends the tangible, the malleable—being as flexible as space and time.
-Cinema keeps me grounded in a constant present: of learning, of emotion, of experience.
-I'm part of a mechanism that, through light, color, focus, art, movement, and sound, brings artistic creation to life.
+ENG - "Expressing the essence of the audiovisual world means engaging with a fluid form of communication that moves beyond conventional structures and transcends the tangible—adapting as freely as space and time themselves.
+Cinema keeps me anchored in a constant present: of learning, emotion, and lived experience.
+I am part of a creative mechanism that brings artistic expression to life through light, color, focus, movement, art, and sound."

 Sara Corrales